olja-coro/lie_detection_eeg/README.md

 ## Method Summary

-### Dataset: 27 subjects, 5 EEG channels (AF3, T7, PZ, T8, AF4), 50 trials per subject, available to download https://data.mendeley.com/datasets/5gzxb2bzs2/2
+### Dataset: 27 subjects, 5 EEG channels (AF3, T7, PZ, T8, AF4), 50 trials per subject, available to download https://data.mendeley.com/datasets/5gzxb2bzs2/2.
+We are using  the bandpass-filtered data(like in the paper).

 ### Features: